jonasthewolf/gsn2x/doc/src/adv_stylesheets.md

 # Stylesheets for SVG rendering

 You can provide (multiple) custom CSS stylesheets for SVG via the `-s` or `--stylesheet` options.
-The path is not interpreted by gsn2x and, thus, is relative to the SVG if relative.
+The path may be relative to the current working directory, absolute, or an URL (e.g. starting with http or https).

 Every element will also be addressable by `id`.
 The `id` is the same as the YAML id.